Worthy is the Lamb

 In the midst of perplexing circumstances, let this thought bring you hope.
 The Lamb holds the scroll in his hand.
 He determines the destiny of the nations.
 Everything—even the most despicable evil—is under his control.

 Jesus—the Lord of All Nations

 Verses 9-10 contain a short course in Christian theology.
 “You are worthy to take the scroll and to open its seals, because you were slain, and with your blood you purchased men for God from every tribe and language and people and nation.
 You have made them to be a kingdom and priests to serve our God, and they will reign on the earth.”

-It is a song of praise for redemption.
-Jesus Christ had to die and his blood must be shed, but it had a definite purpose.
+When Christ died, his death had a definite purpose.
 The blood of Christ purchased a great host of men and women for God.
 Jesus came as God’s purchasing agent to the earth.
-He searched through every tribe, every nation, every region, every continent, every country, every state, every province, every city, every village, going up and down every street, searching out men and women he might purchase for God.
+He searched through every tribe, every nation, every continent, every country, every state, every province, every city, every village, going up and down every street, searching out men and women he might purchase for God.

 He will not be defeated!

 He has already won the battle!